rwsbillyang/iReadPDF/README.md

 - Extract first page as cover, unset cover
 - Enable/disable dark mode for every pdf book
 - Support choose quality for every pdf book
+- Not need to copy PDF file when add book into shelf, and Persist READ permission automatically

 ### PDFView
 - Jump to the specified page